-Accounting firms and owner’s representatives oversee many things, like tracking expenses, on a large construction project.
-But they do not recognize on-site the many schemes that come out of the building trades.
+Traditional audits and project management include many things, like tracking expenses, on a large construction project.
+These methods, however, fail to recognize the many schemes that come out of the building trades.
 They don’t seek out—and have little experience preventing, detecting, or remediating—fraud, waste, and abuse in real time.

 Integrity Monitoring Goes Beyond Construction

-The success of integrity monitoring in construction has led to a broader use of the idea in other contexts where the courts, law enforcement, and regulators recognize a greater value to stemming corruption than extracting punishment.
+The success of integrity monitoring in construction has led to a broader use of the idea in other contexts where the courts, law enforcement, and regulators recognize that stemming corruption is more valuable than extracting punishment.